Sumava Resorts, Indiana: History

 Sumava Resorts was laid out in 1926.
 A post office has been in operation at the community since 1928.
-A group of Czech immigrants from Chicago formed the Sumava Forest Resorts Inc..
-It was named for the Bohemian Forest, which in the Czech Republic is called the Šumava Forest.
+A group of Czech immigrants from Chicago formed the Sumava Forest Resorts Inc. It was named for the Bohemian Forest, which in the Czech Republic is called the Šumava Forest.

-The resort became a weekend and summer resort for the Chicago Community.
+The resort became a weekend and summer resort for the Chicago community.
 Special trains would bring the city folks out to Sumava and return each weekend.
-Lukes' Restaurant & Tavern on County Road N 250 W became the center of activities dining on duck, roast chicken, dumplings and kraut.
+Lukes' Restaurant & Tavern on County Road N 250 W became the center of activities, with guests dining on duck, roast chicken, dumplings and kraut.

-The communities location along the Kankakee River meant that it has been plaqued by flooding.
-Three major floods occurred in 1950, 1967, and 1976.
+The community's location along the Kankakee River meant that it has been plaqued by flooding.
+Major floods occurred in 1950, 1967, and 1976.
 A levee break in 1993 brought national attention to the community.
 The U.S. Army Corps of Engineers designed and constructed a $7 million dike around the community, ending the annual risk of flooding.